Save the date!

 The conference fee for CEP member organisations is €150,- , €300,- for non-members and €450,- for private companies.
 The conference fee includes a reception, prison tour, coffee breaks, lunches, a sightseeing tour and a diner with musical entertainment.
 Please note that travel and accommodation is not included in the conference fee.

 If you want to register for the Electronic Monitoring Conference 2022 please click on the link.
 Participants coming from private organisations need to read the “Protocol for Private Organisations attending the EM conference” before registering for the event.

 CEP members who wish to attend a CEP event and are not able to (fully) fund their attendance, may apply for a bursary.
 For more information about bursaries, please click here.

 Accommodation and conference venue

 Accommodation is not included in the conference fee, but CEP can recommend the Scandic Grand Marina hotel for your stay.
-A promotional code for a reduced price will be available soon.
+For booking your room please use the promotional code BCEP220522 before 8 May 2022.

-If you make your booking via the website of the Scandic Grand Marina Hotel, go to the box ‘BOOK’ in the right corner of the window and choose the right dates and number of persons.
-After that, click on see rooms and prices and you will be able choose the room by clicking on book.
-Next you will be able to continue by filling out the requested information and the booking is ready.
+First, click on this link and open the website.
+Then, go to the box ‘BOOK’ in the right corner of the window and choose the right dates and number of persons.
+After that, click on see rooms and prices and you will be able to choose the room by clicking on ‘Book’.
+After that, you will be able to continue by filling out the requested information and the booking is ready.